Clint Conque: Playing career

 Conque played collegiately at Southwest Mississippi Community College and then Nicholls State University where he was named first-team Associated Press All-American in 1982.
-He played for the Los Angeles Raiders in the NFL in 1983.
+He played for the Los Angeles Raiders in the National Football League (NFL) in 1983.

 Coaching career

 High School career

 Conque was defensive coordinator at Rayne High School in Rayne, Louisiana in 1985 and offensive coordinator at St. Thomas More High School in Lafayette, Louisiana in 1986.

 College career

 Early career

 Conque began his college coaching career as a graduate assistant at his alma mater, Nicholls State University in 1984.
 After spending two years at the high school level, he returned to college coaching as both a running backs and linebackers coach at McNeese State University from 1987 to 1989.
 In 1990, Conque moved to Samford University as running backs coach and held that position until 1992.
 In 1993, Conque became running backs and inside wide receivers coach at Louisiana Tech through 1994.
 In 1995, he dropped coaching inside wide receivers and continued to focus on coaching running backs.
 From 1996 to 1998, Conque added special teams coordinator to his role as running backs coach.
 In 1999, Conque became offensive coordinator along with being running backs coach.